ligato/docs/docs/tutorials/08_grpc-tutorial.md

 ...
 ```

-3. **Setup the server connection to the GRPC.** The connection requires several parameters which can be provided from the outside (via flags or the config file).
-For simplicity, let's just use hard-code values.
+3. **Setup the server connection to the GRPC.** The connection requires several parameters which can be provided via flags or the config file.

+For simplicity, let's use hard-coded values.
 ```go
 import (
 	"net"